String of Watermelons Plant (Senecio herreanus) Care Indoors, Propagation, Problems and Solutions

 Light Requirements

-String of Watermelons Plant grows best in bright light with at least 4-6 hours of morning or late afternoon sunlight.
-Bright light enhances the purple tones on the leaves.
+String of Watermelons Plant needs bright light with at least 4-6 hours of morning or late afternoon sunlight.
+The bright light enhances the purple tones on the leaves.

-Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth as well as prevent legginess.
+Rotate the pot regularly to ensure that the plant receives light on all sides for a balanced growth as well as prevent legginess.

 Watering

-Water String of Watermelons Plant liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.
+Water your String of Watermelons Plant liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering which can result in rotting, yellowing and leaf drop.

-Decrease watering during the cold period to maintain the soil barely moist but do not allow the soil to dry out completely as it can lead to wilting and leaf drop.
+Decrease watering in fall and winter to maintain the soil barely moist.
+However, do not allow the soil to dry out completely as it can lead to wilted (shrivelled) leaves and leaf drop.

-Ascertain that the pot has a drainage hole inorder to prevent the soil from getting soggy as it can lead in rotting and loss of the plant.
+Ascertain that the pot has a drainage hole and the soil is well-draining to prevent waterlogging as it can lead to rotting and loss of the plant.

 Temperature and Humidity

-Average warmth of 20-270C is ideal for String of Watermelons Plant.
-A room temperature that is comfortable for you is ideal for this plant.
-Keep the plant away from cold drafts as they cause sudden drops in temperature which can lead in sudden leaf drop.
+String of Watermelons Plant flourishes in an average warmth of 20-270C; a room temperature that is comfortable for you is ideal for this plant.
+Keep the plant away from drafts as they cause sudden temperature flactuactions which can lead to stunted growth and leaf drop.

-String of Raindrops Plant has no need for high humidity.
-Average room humidity of 50-55% is ideal for the plant.
+String of Raindrops Plant has no need for high humidity; average room humidity of 50-55% is ideal for this plant.
 Ensure that there is good air circulation to discourage fungal disease infestations.

-Feed String of Watermelons Plant monthly during the growing season with a balanced, liquid fertilizer.
+Feed your String of Watermelons Plant with a balanced, liquid fertilizer monthly during the growing season (spring and summer).
 This plant is not a heavy feeder so be careful with feeding to avoid excessive feeding.

-Stop feeding in the cold season as growth is minimal at this time and feeding at this time can cause fertilizer burn and eventual death of the plant.
+Stop feeding in fall and winter as growth is minimal at this time and feeding at this time can cause fertilizer burn and eventual death of the plant.

 Potting Soil

-The best soil for String of Watermelons Plant should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
-The soil should be loose enough to allow water to drain out fast enough.
-Cactus and succulents mixes are ideal for this plant as they drain easily.
+String of Watermelons Plant likes a rich, loose and well-draining soil at a PH of 6.0-7.0.
+The soil should be loose enough to allow water to drain out fast enough to avoid waterlogging; cactus and succulents mixes are ideal for this plant as they drain easily.

 Repotting